-school Upon high graduation, Anderson attended Bemidii State also University and attended Manchester College (part of Oxford University) as an exchange student for one year, participating on the Oxford University boxing team.
+Upon high school graduation, Anderson attended Bemidii State University and also attended Manchester College (part of Oxford University) as an exchange student for one year, participating on the Oxford University boxing team.
 He received his Bachelor of Arts degree with distinction from the University of Minnesota, where he also gained honors as a member of the Beta Gamma Sigma honor society, a member of the dormitory council and a student representative.